Jerquanus/Swann-Portfolio/README.md

 I also made sure that my words in my about me were flexible and moved as the page size changed.

-For this homework activity.
-I've definitely put in over 20 hours studying, reading instagram posts, playing coding games, and and watching youtube vidoes to educate myself.

 Credits:
 Sticky nav bar Tutorial by RUST CODE: https://www.youtube.com/watch?v=eOfJVWUYoDI